Origin Of The 1st Cavalry Division

 Osama bin Laden's facilities in Afghanistan and Sudan in response to the

-bombings of U.S. embassies in Kenya and Tanzania.
+bombings of US embassies in Kenya and Tanzania.

 |